Oprah's big interview with Meghan and Prince Harry is tonight: Start time, how to watch and what to know

 The palace lifers can be forgiven for freaking out.
 Back in 1995, Harry's mom, Diana, sat down for a televised interview with British journalist Martin Bashir.
 She dished pretty good -- discussing her bulimia, the lack of support she felt she received from the royals and Prince Charles' infidelity with Camilla Parker-Bowles, now his wife.

-The teases for the interview indicate it's truly going to rock the royals.
+Teases for the interview indicate it's truly going to rock the royals, and royal aides have already hit back, saying Meghan faced a bullying complaint by one of advisers during her time at Kensington Palace.
 In a preview clip, Winfrey announces, "You've said some pretty shocking things here," and later throws her hands up saying, "Wait, hold -- hold up, wait a minute."
 She also emphasizes that nothing is off-limits for the discussion.

 And in one clip, released Wednesday, Oprah asks Meghan how she feels about the palace "hearing you speak your truth today."